python/cpython/PCbuild/readme.txt

 Visual Studio properties
 ------------------------

-The PCbuild9 solution makes heavy use of Visual Studio property files (*.vsprops).
+The PCbuild solution makes heavy use of Visual Studio property files (*.vsprops).
 The properties can be viewed and altered in the Property Manager (View -> Other Windows -> Property Manager).